-Homemade soy wax candles are easy to make and are an excellent handmade gift.
+Homemade soy wax candles are easy to make and are excellent handmade gifts.

 This post contains affiliate links.

 I love burning candles in our home, especially during the fall and winter.
 A spicy-smelling candle makes the house feel cozy and festive.
 A handmade soy wax candle is a wonderful gift as well.

 My favorite candle is one from Trapp Candle Company, it’s an orange and clove candle.
 It makes the whole house smell amazing!
 However, I noticed that if I am near the candle while it’s lit, my eyes will start burning.
 Turns out it is a blend of soy and paraffin waxes.
 Paraffin wax is wonderful for making a strong-smelling candle, however, it isn’t the best for your health.
 Paraffin is a by-product of petroleum and when burned it releases soot that contains known carcinogens.
 Bummer…

 When I went to replace the candle for this season, I felt a little sticker shock, and the fact that it wasn’t the healthiest choice was also in the back of my mind. $33 for a candle is a bit steep.
 So, being a good little DIYer, I took my $30 and instead bought 10 lbs of soy wax flakes!

 Now I know that I can make a healthier candle that smells wonderful for a fraction of the cost!
 BONUS: It’s super fun and you can give them as lovely gifts!

 Soy wax is natural and a renewable resource, it is also biodegradable and cleans up easily with soap and water.
 Soy wax has a lower melting point than paraffin wax and because of this, soy candles will burn slower or longer than paraffin candles.
 When it burns it does not put off petro-soot, creating healthier petro-soot-free candles.
 This is important if you are concerned with reducing carcinogens in your home.